Iteo/hooked_bloc/README.md

 }
 ```

-After that you can simply start writing your widget with hooks
+Then you can simply start writing your widget with hooks

 ```dart
 // Remember to inherit from HookWidget